 He couldn’t believe I hadn’t thrown it and found it to be the longest disc I’d ever thrown.
 Because I’m not an Innova Guy, I just wasn’t interested in this inkless blank blizzard.
 I had my 155 gram VIP Air King, straight from Feldberg’s hands to mine – what else did I need?

-It’s not even like I avoid Innova or anything – hell, I even sing the praises of many of their molds.
+It’s not even like I avoid Innova or anything – hell, I even sing the praises of many of their moulds.
 So, why didn’t I pick up this disc and give it a few throws?
-I always say that I am a disc golf slut, and that I will throw anyone’s discs – so what was the problem?
+I always say that I am a disc golf slut and that I will throw anyone’s discs – so what was the problem?

 Prejudice I guess, and precious little else.

-I thought that light weight blizzard discs were all ultra-flippy, and only suitable for people with 60 metres of power, or 200 metres of power.
-Or for 50 kilogram weaklings.
+I thought that lightweight blizzard discs were all ultra-flippy, and only suitable for people with 60 metres of power, or 200 metres of power.
+Or for 50-kilogram weaklings.
 But that disc flies so far it’s crazy.
-It’ll have to pried from my cold, dead hands.
+It’ll have to be pried from my cold, dead hands.

 Jumping to conclusions and leaping to assumptions is a poor way to exercise.

 I was wrong.
 Stupid and wrong.
 It wasn’t the first time, and it won’t be the last, I’m sure.